COVID-19 Employment and Benefit Questions

 My writers’ room has gone virtual; will I still get paid my weekly compensation?

 Yes, if you are employed as an Article 13 staff writer or Article 14 writer-producer and are continuing to work in a “virtual room” from your home, the Company must continue to pay your weekly compensation under the MBA.
-If this is not the case, please contact the Guild as soon as possible.
+If you are working in a writers’ room remotely and not getting your weekly compensation, please contact the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at firstname.lastname@example.org as soon as possible.

 Our writers’ room closed, but I’ve been asked to write a script.
 Will I get paid for that script?

 Yes.
 If you were asked to write a script and you wrote and delivered the script, you are owed compensation under the MBA.
 Payment is due within seven days of delivery.
 If payment is late, you are entitled to interest.
-Please contact the Guild so we can investigate and pursue payment.
+Contact the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at firstname.lastname@example.org if you need us to investigate and pursue payment.